cloudfoundry/korifi/INSTALL.md

 If you want to generate certificates yourself, you should not set the `global.generateIngressCertificates` value, and instead provide your certificates to Korifi by creating two TLS secrets:

-1. `korifi-api-ingress-cert` in the `korifi-api-system` namespace, and
-2. `korifi-workloads-ingress-cert` in the `korifi-controllers-system` namespace

-with the appropriate values.
+1. `korifi-api-ingress-cert`;
+1. `korifi-workloads-ingress-cert`.

 ### DNS

 Create DNS entries for the Korifi API and for the apps running on Korifi.
-They should match the halm values when [deploying korifi](#deploy korifi):
+They should match the Helm values used to [deploy Korifi](#deploy-korifi):

-- The Korifi API entry should match the `api.apiServer.url` helm value.
+- The Korifi API entry should match the `api.apiServer.url` value.
 In our example, that would be `api.korifi.example.org`.
-- The apps entry should be a wildcard matching the `global.defaultAppDomainName` helm value: In our example, `*.apps.korifi.example.org`.
+- The apps entry should be a wildcard matching the `global.defaultAppDomainName` value.
+In our example, `*.apps.korifi.example.org`.

 The DNS entries should point to the load balancer endpoint created by Contour when installed.
 To discover your endpoint, run: